-While price competitiveness was the main focus of Bangladesh over the years, time has come to emphasise non-price competitiveness along with price competitiveness to consolidate the global market and to increase credibility of the country for supply.
-Thus there is a need for parallel stress on price and non-price competitiveness with emphasis on the later^{xxiv}.
-There should be parallel strategies of lowering price by lowering cost of production through enhancement of productivity and quality, reduction of delivery time and trade transaction cost and ensuring safety and health.
+While price competitiveness was the main focus of Bangladesh over the years, time has come to emphasise non-price competitiveness along with price competitiveness to consolidate the global market and to increase credibility of the country for quality supply at a relatively lower price.
+Lowering price is possible through lowering cost of production by means of enhancement of productivity.
+Besides, reduction of trade transaction cost and cost of doing business help in strengthening price competitiveness.

-Despite the reductions and elimination of tariffs and quotas which are decisive in the trade liberalization process, the growth of exports to developed country markets and the associated developmental impact has been narrow and limited^{xxv}.
-The problem arises from two related weaknesses specific to Bangladesh, first is the lack of a competitive supply capability of industrial goods to be traded and the second is related to the serious technological and quality problems faced in having access to international markets.
+Non-price competitiveness requires improved quality and design of products and ensuring timely delivery, required volume and quality of the delivery and ensuring safety and health.
+The problem of competitiveness arises from two related weaknesses specific to Bangladesh, first is the lack of a competitive supply capability of the country in industrial goods traded and the second is related to the serious technological and quality problems faced in having access to international markets.
 Products have to comply with a mix of technical standards and health, safety and environmental requirements set by importing countries.
 Bangladesh as exporting country need to comply with the requirements of the technical barriers to trade (TBT) and sanitary and phyto-sanitary measures (SPS) agreements under WTO, and must have the ability both to produce according to the standards and technical regulations set by the client countries, and prove conformity.
 Standards and conformity procedures often effectively restrict market entry, even in the absence of tariffs and quota restrictions.

-The country therefore need to ensure that potential exporters have the necessary supply capacity in place, and that they are provided with critical support services in the area of standards, metrology, testing certification and conformity assessment to meet the export criteria.
-Thus, there is a need for two broad categories of interventions: capacity building in the area of standards, metrology, testing and accreditation to overcome TBT/SPS constraints, and enhancing the competitiveness of the enterprises through quality and productivity improvements, and supporting the development of mechanisms to assist the enterprises in accessing global subcontracting and supply chains and networks in appropriate product categories.
-The Plan has emphasized on ensuring environmentally sound industrialization in compliant with health and safety norms as provided by WTO rules.
+Here the country need to make three broad categories of interventions: (i) capacity building in the area of standards, metrology, testing and accreditation to overcome TBT/SPS constraints, (ii) developing measures for enhancing the competitiveness of the enterprises through quality and productivity improvements, and (iii) development of supportive mechanisms to assist the enterprises in accessing global subcontracting and supply chains and networks in appropriate product categories.